Renato Usatîi: Interpol decision

-Threats from Wagner Group and Russian-Aligned Actors
+Threats from the Wagner Group and other Russian-aligned actors

 In mid-October 2024, while campaigning in the Moldovan presidential election, Renato Usatîi released a video in which three masked individuals claiming to be members of the Russian paramilitary Wagner Group threatened him with death, labeling him a “traitor to the Russian people” and warning, “We will come soon.”
 Usatîi stated that these individuals demanded he withdraw from the election in favor of pro-Kremlin candidate Alexandr Stoianoglo, a move he interpreted as being orchestrated by Russian-aligned forces.
-He publicly challenged them by saying: “Take off your masks – I want to see my death in the face.
+He publicly challenged them by saying: "Take off your masks – I want to see my death in the face."

 Usatîi claimed the threat was disseminated primarily by pro-PSRM (Party of Socialists of the Republic of Moldova) channels and had the apparent goal of pressuring him to leave the race in favor of Stoianoglo.
 He reported additional pressure in the form of cyberattacks and financial interference aimed at undermining his campaign after he refused to withdraw.

 This episode has been interpreted by some analysts as reflecting active opposition from Russian-affiliated paramilitary groups, signaling Putin-friendly elements targeting Usatîi and reinforcing concerns about foreign influence seeking to shape Moldova’s domestic politics.